 The city’s Natural History Museum is a place of dinosaur bones, fascinating facts, and the soft musical murmur of people wandering through its hallways into the past.
 In galleries lined with the glassy stares of animals, stuffed before filling an endangered creature full of sawdust was frowned upon, you can find worlds you never even suspected were right under your nose.

 I can often be found losing myself in the NHM’s mosaic-floored hallways; shuffling along galleries of ancient undersea skeletons; saluting the termites protecting the queen in the insect room; or feeling the familiar waltz beneath the soles of my feet as the earthquake room starts shaking.
 Ask anyone who knows me about my relationship with this place, and they’ll tell you it’s my one true love.
 From the carved pterosaur wingtips that perch on its gutters, to the bejarred tips of the tentacles in its Spirit Collection, this place has my whole heart.

-But there is one room in these hallowed beast-full halls that stops my heart and turns my blood to icy seawater.
+But there is one room in these hallowed creature-crammed halls that stops that heart and turns my blood to icy seawater.
 The Whale Room.

 My eyes fluttered open on the frowning whale.
 His glare wasn’t on me.
 My gaze travelled guiltily to a humble museum warning sign above the whale’s great head.
 My first public knitblast outside the comfort of my home.
 Well this is new…